 Five of the highest paid aviation jobs

-Do you dream of a career in aviation?
-Whether you’re interested in becoming a pilot, avionics mechanic, air traffic controller or flight attendant, there’s a variety of potential job paths in the industry.
-We take a look at five of the highest paid aviation jobs, their salaries and exactly what they entail.
+Whether you’re interested in becoming a pilot, avionics mechanic, air traffic controller or flight attendant, there’s a variety of potential job paths in the aviation industry.
+We take a look at some of the highest paying aviation jobs.

 Average annual salary: $102,000